Apply as a Homeschooled or

 A Personalized Experience

 Our 13:1 student to faculty ratio is perfect for students looking for personal attention in the classroom.
-This allows our faculty to develop strong connections with their students, providing an individualized educational experience and opportunities for mentorship.
+This allows faculty in each of our 136 majors and minors to develop strong connections with their students, providing an individualized educational experience and opportunities for mentorship.
 When you arrive on campus for your first semester, you are provided with faculty advisors and student mentors through our First Year Seminar (FYS) program.
 You’ll meet your advisor and mentors during orientation, and they’ll be close by to help you throughout your transition to college during the first semester.
 After the first semester, you’ll receive an advisor from your academic department.
 Almost all of our faculty members are full time, which provides our students with flexible access to their professors in and out of class.

 A Student-Centered Culture and Active Campus Community